symonb/symonb.github.io/docs/math/quaternions/quaternions_as _rotation.md

 # Transformation with quaternion

 A common operation performed on vectors is a transformation from one system of reference to another.
 To preserve uniformity with the transformation matrices, the notation ${}^B_A\mathbf{q}$ will be used.
 The quaternion so denoted transforms a vector from the coordinate frame (A) to (B) (according to equation (\ref{eq:rotation})).
-Note that $\mathbf{q}$ does not describe the rotation of the vector from position A to B, but a rotation from position B to A (a situation analogous to the transformation/rotation matrix).
+Note that ${}^B_A\mathbf{q}$ does not describe the rotation of the vector from position A to B, but a rotation from position B to A (a situation analogous to the transformation/rotation matrix).
 Keeping this in mind and using equation (\ref{eq:combining rotations}), one can write down the formulas describing the merging of the transformation quaternions:

 $$